lufy90/SimpleBlog/README.md

-# My Blog - Django Content Management System
+# SimpleBlog - Simple blog system by Django

 A modern Django blog application with unified content management, search functionality, and configurable settings.